 Bahrain National Theatre is one of the top tourist attractions in Bahrain, both for the amazing shows you can catch there and for the beauty of the building.

 Sakhir desert is located in the Southern Governorate of the Kingdom of Bahrain.
 The dessert is the most famous camping site in Bahrain and one of the best stargazing locations in the Gulf region; numerous people go to Sakhir for camping.

-Because it is just half an hour away from the city center, many people head there to spend a lovely night under the starts and watch the marvelous sunrise in the dessert and then head home by morning.
+Because it is just half an hour away from the city center, many people head there to spend a lovely night under the stars and watch the marvelous sunrise in the desert and then head home by morning.

 Some of the camping sites in Sakhir comprise modern amenities that make the camping experience a laid back and relaxing one.